Transcendental Meditation movement: Practitioners and participants

 The TM movement has been described as a "global movement" that utilizes its own international policies and transports its "core members" from country to country.
 It does not seek to interfere with its member's involvement in their various religions.

 In 2008, The New York Times, reported that TM's "public interest" had continued to grow in the 1970s" however, some practitioners were discouraged "by the organization's promotion of ....Yogic Flying."
 The organization was estimated to have 900,000 participants worldwide in 1977 according to new religious movement scholars Stark, Bainbridge and Sims.
 That year the TM movement said there were 394 TM centers in the U.S., that about half of the 8,000 trained TM teachers were still active, and that one million Americans had been taught the technique.
 The movement was reported to have a million participants by the 1980s, and modern day estimates range between four and ten million practitioners worldwide.
 As of 1998, the country with the largest percentage of TM practitioners was Israel, where 50,000 people had learned the technique since its introduction in the 1960s, according members of the TM movement.
 In 2008, the Belfast Telegraph reported that an estimated 200,000 Britons practiced TM.

 The TM movement has a flexible structure that allows varying degrees of commitment.
 Many are satisfied with their "independent practice of TM" and don't seek any further involvement with the organization.
 For many TM practitioners their meditation is "one of many New Age products that they consume."
 Other practitioners are "dedicated" but are also critical of the organization.
 Still others, are "highly devoted" and participate in "mass meditations" at Maharishi University of Management, perform administrative activities or engage in a monastic lifestyle.
 Likewise the organization has a "loose organisational hierarchy".
 Transcendental Meditators who participate in group meditations at Maharishi University of Management are referred to as "Citizens of the Age of Enlightenment".
 Regional leaders and "leading Transcendental Meditators" trained as TM teachers and graduates of the TM-Sidhi program are called "Governors of the Age of Enlightenment".
 There are also "national leaders" and "top officials" of the "World Peace Government" that are called Rajas.

 Notable practitioners

-Notable practitioners include politicians John Hagelin and Joaquim Chissano; musicians Donovan, The Beatles, Sky Ferreira, and Mike Love; celebrities David Lynch, Clint Eastwood, Mia Farrow, Howard Stern, Doug Henning; and artist Ned Bittinger.
+Notable practitioners include politicians John Hagelin and Joaquim Chissano; musicians Donovan, The Beatles, Sky Ferreira, and Mike Love; celebrities David Lynch, Clint Eastwood, Mia Farrow, Howard Stern, and Doug Henning.
 Practitioners who became spiritual teachers or self-help authors include Sri Sri Ravi Shankar, Deepak Chopra, John Gray and Barbara De Angelis.

 TM-initiated celebrities include Gwyneth Paltrow, Ellen DeGeneres, Russell Simmons, Katy Perry, Susan Sarandon, Candy Crowley, Soledad O'Brien, George Stephanopoulos, and Paul McCartney's grandchildren.
 As of 2013, Jerry Seinfeld had been practicing TM for over 40 years.

 Oprah Winfrey and Dr. Oz dedicated an entire show to TM.